mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 high Instinct score.

 Pack:Pack: Pack is the animal equivalent of Social Standing.
-The higher a creature’s Pack score, the larger the group that it is associated with, and the more standing the creature has in that group.
+The higher a creature's Pack score, the larger the group that it is associated with, and the more standing the creature has in that group.
 A lone

 scavenger would have a low Pack score; a member of a herd would